PanDAWMS/panda-server/README.txt

   * use archivedFlag for copy/delete
   * fine lock for reassignRepro
   * threading for reassignRepro
+  * improved expiration messages
+  * failed when input dataset is not found in DQ2

 * 0.0.4 (2/23/2009)
   * GSI authentication for pilots